llm-bible/llm-bible.github.io/_publications/wan2024generating.markdown

 bibkey: wan2024generating
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2402.10426"}
-tags: ['Interpretability And Explainability', 'Merging', 'Uncategorized']
+tags: ['Interpretability And Explainability', 'Merging']
 ---
 Large language models are limited by challenges in factuality and hallucinations to be directly employed off-the-shelf for judging the veracity